-Also, there are many studies showing a link between vitamin D deficiency and diseases like cancer, including prostate, colon, breast cancer.
+Many studies also show a link between vitamin D deficiency and diseases like prostate, colon, and breast cancer.
 Deficiency is also linked to heart disease, diabetes, depression, autoimmune diseases, and neurologic conditions such as multiple sclerosis, Alzheimer’s, and Parkinson’s diseases.

-Deficiency, it has long been known puts one at risk of osteoporosis, osteopenia(soft bone), and rickets in babies in severe deficiency.
+Deficiency in vitamin D has long been known to put one at risk of osteoporosis, osteopenia(soft bone), and rickets in babies with severe deficiency.

 What are the benefits of vitamin D?

 Vitamin D regulates calcium and phosphorus in the blood.
 It stimulates the absorption of calcium from the gut and prevents the kidneys from excreting it.
 Without optimal vitamin, D secondary hyperparathyroidism happens.

 This leads to taking the calcium out of the bones to boost circulating calcium in the blood.
 The result is weak bones causing rickets in children, osteoporosis, and osteomalacia in adults.

 So vitamin D keeps that from happening by maintaining gut absorption of calcium phosphorous and magnesium to maintain strong bones.